Best First Birthday Party on a Budget: 13 Ideas you need to know

 You can get Amazon Music for 30 days for FREE for your playlist.
 This gives you unlimited access to 50 million songs without ads.
 You can cancel it before the 30 days is up if you don’t want to pay for the subscription.

-If you’ll have babies at the event, you can set up a safe play area for them using a non-slip rug/foam mat and your baby’s toys.
-Put chairs near by or around it for the adults.
+If you’ll have babies at the event, you can also set up a safe play area for them using a non-slip rug or foam mat and your baby’s toys.
+For the adults, put chairs nearby or around it.

-You could also set up a ball pit to make it a bit more special.
+You could also set up a ball pit to make it a bit more special for the young kids.

-This ball pit is made out of a soft, foam material.
-It comes with a removable, washable cover.
+This ball pit is made of soft foam and has a removable, washable cover.

 You’ll have to buy the balls separately.